 Flatbed trucks can carry tons of cargo strapped down to the flatbed.
 Often used for construction materials and other loose materials, these trucks could have cargo come loose, causing huge accidents and risks to other drivers on the road.
 On top of that, the size and weight of these vehicles often make them dangerous to other cars because of simple driving errors.

 If you or a loved one was injured in a crash, call our Baltimore lawyers for car accidents caused by a flatbed trailer.
-The Law Offices of Randolph Rice’s personal injury attorneys represent victims of these kinds of crashes and work to get them compensation for their injuries, and we represent the family members of those killed in these kinds of crashes.
+Rice, Murtha & Psoras ’s personal injury attorneys represent victims of these kinds of crashes and work to get them compensation for their injuries, and we represent the family members of those killed in these kinds of crashes.
 For a free legal consultation on your case, call our law offices today at (410) 694-7291.

 Causes of Flatbed Truck Crashes in Baltimore